nus-cs2103-AY2223S1/ip/docs/README.md

 Note: `time` is formatted as `yyyy-mm-dd HH:MM`.
 Allowed delimiter characters are: `-:.|/`.

 ### `add event`: Adds an Event
-Adds a Event to the list of tasks.
+Adds an Event to the list of tasks.
 An Event is used to create tasks happening at a specific time.

 Format: `add event <description> /at <time>`
 Example: